Pravin Gordhan: Hiring practices

 In October 2016, South Africa's state prosecutor levied fraud charges against Gordhan for allowing a former colleague at SARS to take early retirement and then re-hiring them as a consultant.
 Charges were dropped a few days later.
 In October 2016, Gordhan lodged an application in the North Gauteng High Court to rule that he may not interfere with the major banks' decision to close the Oakbay Investments accounts.
 In August 2017, the court ruled against his application deeming it unnecessary.

 Public Protector

-In May 2019 Public Protector Busisiwe Mkhwebane released a controversial report recommending that the presidency take disciplinary action against Gordhan for past allegations of fraud at SARS.
+In May 2019, Public Protector Busisiwe Mkhwebane released a controversial report recommending that the presidency take disciplinary action against Gordhan for past allegations of fraud at SARS.
 Gordhan's legal team challenged Mkhwebane's findings as being "totally wrong both in fact and in law".
 Mkhwebane publicly denied that it was part of a larger political struggle to target and discredit Gordhan.
 In July 2019 the Gauteng Division of the High Court of South Africa ruled that Mkhwebane's action as Public Protector against Gordhan be suspended, pending a judicial review of Mkhwabane's report on the SARS "rogue unit".
 The judge stated that a number of Mkhwebane's assertions were "vague, contradictory and/or nonsensical".

+Sale of South African Airways

+Gordhan was accused of orchestrating the sale of South African Airways (SAA) in "an irregular manner".
+Gordhan had planned to sell the state-owned airline for ZAR 51 to the Takatso group, but the deal was scrapped after two years in the making.
+This resulted in UDM leader Bantu Holomisa to call on President Cyril Ramaphosa to fire Gordhan.

+Parliament's portfolio committee on public enterprises referred the matter to the Special Investigative Unit for further investigation, citing the importance of transparency and accountability and concerned about the undervaluation of SAA.

+Death

+On 10 September 2024, Gordhan's family announced that he was admitted to hospital.
+At a press conference on 12 September, ANC secretary-general Fikile Mbalula said that Gordhan was in a "critical condition" and receiving the best care in hospital.
+Gordhan died from cancer at Wits Donald Gordon Medical Centre in Johannesburg, on 13 September.
+He was 75.